 • HIPAA compliance: Audio and video communications are encrypted and HIPAA-compliant, ensuring enhanced data privacy and security.

-• Video conferencing: All users, including Basic users, have access to video conferencing.
+• Video conferencing: All users, including Basic users, can access it.
 While participant numbers have caps, meeting durations are not limited.

 • Voicemail features: Voicemail-to-email notifications are included with every plan, and voicemail transcription is available for all subscribers except those on the basic plan.